DoriniTT/aiida-teros/README.md

 - **Thermodynamic Parameters**: The heat of formation must be calculated in advance or taken from experimental or theoretical sources and provided in eV (not eV/atom).
 Additionally, you need the total energies of the reference elements for the structure of interest.
 For example, if studying Ag₂MoO₄, you must have pre-calculated the total energies of the stable reference states: Ag (FCC), Mo (BCC), and O₂ (molecule).
 In future updates, we plan to automate this process within the code.

-- **Minimal Bulk Composition**: Some primitive bulk structures may not have the minimal stoichiometry.
-In such cases, you need to use the `divide_to_get_minimal_bulk_composition` input to obtain the minimal composition.
-For example, if the primitive bulk structure of Ag₂MoO₄ has the stoichiometry Ag₄Mo₂O₈, you would set `divide_to_get_minimal_bulk_composition = 2` to correctly reduce the composition to Ag₂MoO₄.

 2. **Running the WorkChain**
     Execute the submission script: